martin0258/university-research/thesis/thesis.md

 4.3 Models
 ----------

 We choose 7 competitors from 3 categories: (1) naïve guess, (2) well-known time series models, and (3) advance regression model.
 The 4<sup>th</sup> category is our proposed solution with different growth function settings.
-All models are summarized in Table 2.
+All the models are implemented in R or just using existing R packages, which are summarized in Table 2.
+For TWR, package rpart is used.

 Table 2.
 List of models